MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Microsoft Search CSV connector for SharePoint or Azure Data Lake Storage sources." ms.date: 03/08/2022
+description: "Set up the CSV Microsoft Graph connector for SharePoint or Azure Data Lake Storage sources." ms.date: 03/08/2022
 ---

-# CSV connector
+# CSV Microsoft Graph connector

 The CSV Microsoft Graph connector allows your organization to ingest content from CSV files stored in SharePoint libraries and Azure Data Lake Storage (ADLS).
-After you configure the connector and index content from these sources, end users can find CSV files in Microsoft Search.
+After you configure the connector and index content from these sources, end users can find CSV files in Microsoft Search and Microsoft 365 Copilot.

-> [!NOTE]
-> Read the [**Setup for your Microsoft Graph connector**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a CSV connector.
+This article is for anyone who configures, runs, and monitors a CSV Microsoft Graph connector.
 It supplements the general setup process and shows instructions that apply only to this connector.

 <!---## Before you get started-->
 ## Before you get started